 7. Respect for Property: Parenting students are expected to ensure that their children respect College property and the personal belongings of other residents.
 Any damage caused by children should be reported to Residence Life and addressed promptly.

 Students are reminded that living in a residence hall requires consideration of others.
 At all times noise must be kept at a level where it cannot be heard outside of the apartment and where it is not disturbing other residents or the surrounding community.
-Additionally, daily quiet hours are from 10 p.m. to 10 a.m.
+Additionally, daily courtesy hours are from 10 p.m. to 10 a.m.
 Sunday through Thursday and from midnight to 10 a.m. on Friday and Saturday.

 Security Hours